JanDeDobbeleer/oh-my-posh/docs/docs/themes.md

 sidebar_label: 🎨 Themes
 ---

-Oh my Posh comes with many themes included out of the box.
+Oh My Posh comes with many themes included out of the box.
 Below are some screenshots of the more common themes.
 For the full updated list of themes, [view the themes][themes] in Github.
 If you are using PowerShell, you can display every available theme using the following PowerShell cmdlet.